-How to file taxes as a 1099 independent contractor
+How to file independent contractor taxes

-How to file taxes as a 1099 independent contractor
+How to file independent contractor taxes

 Meg Furey-Marquess